Best Roadmap to Learn Generative AI in 2024

 - Understand the best practices for writing prompts.

 Now, we are comfortable using Generative AI tools effectively.
-The next phase is about learning about how these generative ai models actually work and finetuning these models on our datasets.
+The next phase is learning how these generative AI models work and finetuning these models on our datasets.

-To do that, you need to have hands-on experience with machine learning and deep learning.
-I recommend going through the prerequisites below before starting with machine learning and deep learning.
+You need hands-on experience with machine learning and deep learning to do that.
+I recommend reviewing the prerequisites below before starting with machine learning and deep learning.
 Feel free to skip the prerequisites if you are already comfortable.